-One of the most important is the type of mortgage you take out.
 The best mortgage for you will depend on your circumstances, future plans and whether you’re choosing to live in, or rent out, the property.

-A mortgage is a long-term agreement so it’s important to take time to think about what you want and how much you’ll be able to afford.
-If you’re unable to meet repayments your home may be repossessed so you’ll want to know the ins and outs of all the different types of mortgages.
+A mortgage is a long-term agreement.
+It’s important to take time to think about what you want, and how much you’ll be able to afford.
+Keep in mind, your home may be repossessed if you’re unable to meet your payments.

 Tracker mortgages follow the Bank of England’s Base Rate and rise or fall along with it.
 The interest rate charged is the Bank of England’s Base Rate plus an agreed margin.
-There are ‘lifetime’ trackers for the life of the mortgage, and term trackers which may be for two or three years.
+There are ‘lifetime’ trackers for the life of the mortgage, and term trackers which may be for 2 or 3 years.

 HSBC currently offers term trackers.

 Do some research, use online calculators and speak to people about their experiences.
-If you would like advice as to which mortgage may be suitable for you, make an appointment to see a mortgage specialist.
+If you’d like advice on which mortgage may be suitable for you, make an appointment to speak to a mortgage adviser.

-They will review your financial situation and will provide suggestions and recommendations as to which mortgage product is most suitable for you based on the information you provide.
+They’ll review your financial situation and provide suggestions and recommendations, based on the information you provide.